UmmuAbdiLlah2021/UmmuAbdiLlah2021/README.md

 I’m excited about opportunities that combine education, technology, and community impact.

-<h2> 💞️ I’m looking forward to collaborating on </h2>
+<h2> I’m looking forward to collaborating on </h2>

-- Women-welfare related projects
+- Women-welfare related projects.

-- Educational platforms and tools
+- Educational platforms and tools.

 <h2> Software Development Projects to build on:</h2>